-Since then his performances on the London stage have included Gentle Jack, The Italian Girl, Abelard & Heloise, The Homecoming, Beecham, Master Class, When we are Married, The Sneeze, It’s Ralph, Twelve Angry Men and The Birthday Party, The Old Country and The Collection.
-In 2010, he starred in A Number at the Menier Chocolate Factory alongside his son Samuel West, which subsequently transferred to South Africa.
+His performances on the London stage have included Gentle Jack, The Italian Girl, Abelard and Heloise, The Homecoming, Beecham, Master Class, When we are Married, The Sneeze, It’s Ralph, Twelve Angry Men and The Birthday Party, The Old Country and The Collection.
+He starred in A Number at the Menier Chocolate Factory which subsequently transferred to South Africa.

-Other performances include Long Day’s Journey into Night, King Lear and Luther all for the National Theatre, and Laughter (Royal Court); Falstaff in both parts of Henry IV (English Touring Theatre); Solness in Ibsen’s The Master Builder and King Lear on tour and in London; Caryl Churchill's A Number (Sheffield Crucible, Rose Theatre, Kingston, and UK Tour) and Quartet (UK Tour).
-In 2012, he played Professor Serebryakov in Uncle Vanya at the Chichester Festival Theatre and Romka in The Handyman UK tour.
+Other notable performances include: King Lear, Long Day’s Journey into Night, and Luther all for the National Theatre and Laughter (The Royal Court), Falstaff in both parts of Henry IV (English Touring Theatre) and Solness in Ibsen’s The Master Builder on tour and in London; Caryl Churchill's A Number (Sheffield Crucible); The Winslow Boy (Rose Theatre, Kingston, and UK Tour) and Quartet (UK Tour).

-Television includes Edward the King, Churchill and the Generals, Brass, The Monocled Mutineer, The Good Doctor Bodkin-Adams, What the Butler Saw, The Contractor, Blore M.P., Beecham, Framed, Eleven Men Against Eleven, Murder in Mind, Bedtime, Bleak House, A Room with a View, Going Postal, Lewis, Exile, Titanic, Coronation Street and Last Tango in Halifax (series 2).
+Television includes: EastEnders, Broken Biscuits, Edward VII, Churchill and the Generals, Brass, The Monocled Mutineer, The Good Doctor Bodkin Adams, What the Butler Saw, The Contractor, Blore, M.P., Beecham, Framed, Eleven Men Against Eleven, Murder in Mind, Bedtime, Bleak House, A Room with a View, Going Postal, Lewis, Exile, Titanic, Coronation Street and Last Tango in Halifax (Series 2).

-Recent films: Ever After, Joan of Arc, Villa des Roses, Iris, The Fourth Angel, Beyond Borders and Endgame.
+Recent films: We The Kings, Going Postal, Ever After, Joan of Arc, Villa des Roses, Iris, The Fourth Angel, Beyond Borders and Endgame.

-Work as a Director has included HMS Pinafore for Carl Rosa Opera.
+Work as Director has included HMS Pinafore for Carl Rosa Opera.

 He has taken part in over 500 radio broadcasts and recorded many Talking Books.
-His autobiographies, A Moment Towards the End of the Play, and So You Want to be an Actor? (co- written with his wife Prunella Scales), are published by Nick Hern Books.
+His autobiography A Moment Towards the End of the Play, and So You Want to be an Actor (co- written with his wife Prunella Scales) are published by Nick Hern Books.